 an alternative Modification Proposal shall not be made in respect of Modification Proposal or be considered by the Workgroup under paragraph 6.4.1.

-Where the Modification Panel has determined a Modification Proposal should be referred to a Workgroup under paragraph 7.2.3(a)(ii) and the Workgroup Report in respect of such Modification Proposal has been sent to the Modification Panel an alternative Modification Proposal shall not be made in respect of such Modification Proposal or be considered by the Workgroup under paragraph 6.4.1.
+Where the Modification Panel has determined a Modification Proposal should be referred to a Workgroup under paragraph 7.2.3(b)(ii) and the Workgroup Report in respect of such Modification Proposal has been sent to the Modification Panel an alternative Modification Proposal shall not be made in respect of such Modification Proposal or be considered by the Workgroup under paragraph 6.4.1.

-An alternative Modification Proposal may not be made in respect of a Modification Proposal after the Modification Panel pursuant to paragraph 7.2.3(a) has determined such Modification Proposal should proceed to Consultation.
+An alternative Modification Proposal may not be made:

+in respect of a Modification Proposal after the Modification Panel pursuant to paragraph 7.2.3(b) has determined such Modification Proposal should proceed to Consultation; or

+where the Authority directs a Transporter in writing that an alternative Modification Proposal shall not be made in respect of a Modification Proposal.

+In case of paragraph (b), the Transporter shall notify the Secretary about the direction as soon as reasonably practicable after it has been received by the Transporter, and the Modification Panel shall ensure that a Modification Proposal will not be considered as an alternative Modification Proposal to the relevant Modification Proposal.

 In respect of any Modification Proposal which is withdrawn pursuant to paragraph 6.5.1, or deemed withdrawn pursuant to paragraph 6.5.4 or 6.5.6, any of the parties (except for the Proposer):

 in paragraph 6.1.1 (where such proposal is made pursuant to paragraph 6.1.1); or